-Under the PGA, "Reserved Practice" or practice rights have been granted to BCIA with enforcement by September 2022.
+As mentioned above, under the PGA, "Reserved Practice" (or practice rights) have been granted to BCIA with enforcement effective September 2022.
 Once enforced, any person providing any of the stipulated services must be a registrant of BCIA or be subject to prosecution for unregistered practice (or, in certain circumstances, registrants of another profession).
 It is expected that there will be statutory exemptions.